 2022: A team of researchers** developed fiber ratings for the images of the 2014 image collection, based on mean values of four non-expert raters.
 The provided fiber ratings were included in the database to enrich it by an important nutrient value.
 More information about the fiber ratings can be found in the following article: Medawar, E., et al (2022).

 Today, food.pics contains 896 photos displaying food items with simple figure-ground composition, including sweet and tasty foods, high and low calorie, warm and cold dishes, processed and raw foods.
 It also contains 315 comparable non-food images.
 Example images for food and non-food categories here

-Nutrients: mg of protein, fat & carbohydrates, kcal (only for the image of the 2014 image collection)
+Nutrients: mg of fiber, protein, fat & carbohydrates, kcal (only for the image of the 2014 image collection)

 Rating data (palatability, desire to eat, complexity, recognizability, valence, arousal by almost 2000 participants from German speaking countries and North America), (only for the image of the 2014 image collection)

 Image properties: R/G/B values, brightness, contrast, complexity (edge detection), luminance, spectral power.
 Matlab scripts here.

 License and Download:

 Reference and Citation:

 Blechert, J., Lender, A., Polk, S., Busch, N. A., & Ohla, K. (2019).
 Food-Pics_Extended—An Image Database for Experimental Research on Eating and Appetite: Additional Images, Normative Ratings and an Updated Review.
 Frontiers in Psychology, 10 (307). doi:10.3389/fpsyg.2019.00307